robstoll/atrium/README.md

 ```
 </ex-collection-short-2>

-In the above example, neither of the two lambdas matched any elements and thus both are reported as failing (sub) assertions.
+In the above example, neither of the two lambdas matched any elements and thus both are reported as failing (sub) expectations.

 Another `toContain` shortcut function which Atrium provides for `Iterable<T>` is kind of
 the opposite of `inAnyOrder.atLeast(1)` and is named `toContainExactly`.